-- Choose the Machine Learning category tab.
+Choose the Machine Learning category tab.

     - Press the Exosphere icon to add the control to your project.

-Exosphere gives any robot the ability to execute autonomous tasks or telepresence capabilities in the workplace or home with the aid of human intelligence.
-Exosphere bridges the gap between robotics, machine learning, and artificial intelligence.
+    Exosphere gives any robot the ability to execute autonomous tasks or telepresence capabilities in

+    the workplace or home with human intelligence.
+Exosphere bridges the gap between robotics, machine

+    learning, and artificial intelligence.

     Who Is Exosphere For?

-It’s for any robot to be remote controlled by a human to achieve tasks or become a telepresence host.
+    It’s for any robot to be remotely controlled by a human to achieve tasks or become a telepresence

+    host.

-The way we think is being replicated in AI algorithms include moral hesitation, judgment, and responsibility.
+    The way we think is being taught to AI algorithms to include moral hesitation, judgment, and

+    responsibility.
 This is why AI greatly benefits from human interaction.
-With close to 1 million robot connections on Synthiam’s platform, when the exosphere is publicly released, robots from around the world are added daily with new tasks.
-These tasks are created for real robots with real problems to solve.
+With nearly 3 million robot

+    connections on Synthiam’s platform, when the exosphere is publicly released, robots from around the

+    world are added daily with new tasks.
+These tasks are created for real robots with real problems to

+    solve.
 This gets AI out of the lab and into the real world.

-Exosphere can control as much or little as necessary to help robots achieve their goals, even if that means using human intelligence to fill in the 10% edge cases that robots can’t do.
+    Exosphere can control as much or little as necessary to help robots achieve their goals, even if

+    that means using human intelligence to fill in the 10% edge cases that robots can’t do.